Listen to this article.

 While you might not be able to control the emotions you feel, you can control how you act as a result of them.
 Emotions might be neutral, but your behavior is not.
 It is important to be mindful of how your emotions are affecting your communication and interaction with the people in your life.
 It is equally as important to be mindful of how your emotions are affecting how you speak to and treat yourself.
 Many of the emotions that you will experience throughout this process will be big and consuming.
 Lean on your significant other, your support network, and the expertise of professionals to help you manage and balance the influx of feelings.
 You do not have to navigate the emotional minefield alone.

-Below, I am going to walk you through some of the common emotions you might experience as well as some insight on how to manage or process them.
+Let’s walk through some of the common emotions you might experience as well as some insight on how to process or manage them.
 This list is by no means exhaustive, but these tend to be the most common emotions experienced by grieving parents.

 SHOCK AND NUMBNESS